robbyki/robbyki/README.md

 ### *:tv: TV show that has had the most impact on my life:*
 * I'm pretty sure by most psychological measures, the Star Trek TNG characters have literally raised me and have shaped a major part of my psyche.
 Geordi La Forge is hands down the coolest engineer in the history of humanity and probably the reason I even went into technology.
-(FYI to the producers of the Bing Bang Theory...I'm a big fan of parodies but your inaccurate consistent portrayal of engineers is a toxic danger to how programmers are perceived by youth)
+On a side note and although I'm a big fan of parodies, IMHO the consistent caricaturization of engineers by hollywood is a toxic danger to how programmers are perceived by youth (ie. yes to portrayal of Commander Laforge, no to portrayal of Sheldon)

 ### *:thinking: What I tend to find myself day-dreaming about:*
 * wondering what I enjoy more -- writing or selling solutions to complex problems